kaneuffe/RTP-microhack/README.md

 ...
 ```

-You can create these iteam using the Azure Portal or the Azure client:
+You can create these items using the Azure Portal or the Azure client:

 ```shell-script
 #!/bin/bash